JumpGateio/JumpGate/readme.md

 This concludes the basic set up for JumpGate.
 At this point you should be able to go to your site in the browser and see the default JumpGate landing page.

+> [info]
+> Change the `public/img/site_logo.png` to your site image.
+This is used in the auth files next to the form.

 <a name="windows-dev"></a>
 ## Windows Development